Variance-Aware Sparse Linear Bandits: Conclusion

-\begin{ack} We greatly acknowledge Csaba Szepesv\'ari for sharing his manuscript \citep{antos09sparse} with us, which shows the $\Omega(\sqrt{dT})$ lower bound for sparse linear bandits when $s=1$ and the action sets are unit balls. \end{ack}
+We greatly acknowledge Csaba Szepesv\'ari for sharing the manuscript \citep{antos09sparse} with us, which shows the $\Omega(\sqrt{dT})$ lower bound for sparse linear bandits when $s=1$ and the action sets are unit balls.
+The authors thank Xiequan Fan from Tianjin University for the constructive discussion about the application of \Cref{thm:de la pena raw,thm:generalized Freedman}.
+At last, we thank the anonymous reviewers for their detailed reviews, from which we benefit greatly.
+This work was supported in part by NSF CCF 2212261, NSF IIS 2143493, NSF DMS-2134106, NSF CCF 2019844 and NSF IIS 2110170. \fi

 \appendixpage

 \startcontents[section] \printcontents[section]{l}{1}{ }